D-Shwagginz/dfl/README.md

 # DFL

-A library to help read and write .dfl (D. File) and .dpo (D. Export) files
+A library to help read and write .dfl (D. File) and .dpo (D. Portion) files

 ## Installation